Battery Bank Sizing Calculator

 Depth of Discharge & Chemistry

-Batteries can't be safely drained to empty.
-LiFePO4 (lithium iron phosphate) handles 80% depth of discharge cycle after cycle — that's the modern default for off-grid and home backup.
+Every battery has a safe discharge limit.
+LiFePO4 (lithium iron phosphate) handles 80% depth of discharge cycle after cycle, which makes it the modern default for off-grid and home backup.

-Lead-acid chemistries (AGM, Gel) tolerate only ~50% DoD before cycle life drops sharply.
-So a 10 kWh AGM bank only delivers 5 kWh of usable energy.
-We inflate nameplate capacity to make sure you have enough usable kWh.
+Lead-acid chemistries (AGM, Gel) top out at about 50% DoD before cycle life drops sharply.
+A 10 kWh AGM bank delivers 5 kWh of usable energy.
+The calculator scales up nameplate capacity to hit your required usable kWh.

 usable = nameplate × DoD